Data β

 room | Asset.GMRoom | The room to get an array of instance data from |

 [object] | Asset.GMObject | The object to filter instances by.
-Only instances of the given object will be included |
+Only instances of the given object will be included [Default: undefined (no filter)] |

-// Fetches instance data from rmExample:
+// Fetches instance data from rmExample

 var _instancesData = RoomLoader.DataGetInstances(rmExample);

-// Maps the data array to an array of instance IDs using a custom instance creation function:
+// Maps the data array to an array of instance IDs using a custom instance creation function

 instances = array_map(_instancesData, function(_instanceData) {